CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 |11 | Rest, then entire 400 word take at 80wpm. | 60wpm, 320 words |
 |12 | Check work. | Same. |

-The entire procedure, after the homework, should take only 30 minutes.
+The entire in-class procedure, after the homework, should take only 30 minutes.

 You have now written a 5-minute passage at 20wpm less than your 1-minute speed.
 (It was 4 minutes at the faster speed, 5 at slower.)